Paladin (comics): Publication history

-Paladin first appeared in Daredevil #150 (January 1978), with follow-up appearances in #152 (May 1978) and #154 (September 1978) as part of the same story arc.
+Paladin debuted in Daredevil #150 (January 1978), with follow-up appearances in #152 (May 1978) and #154 (September 1978) as part of the same story arc.
 The character had a one-shot story published in Marvel Premiere #43 (August 1978), and was a billed guest star in the Spider-Man team-up title Marvel Team-Up #108 (August 1981).

-From there on, Paladin has mostly appeared as a guest star across the Marvel Universe, with occasional forays as a superteam member, in Silver Sable and the Wild Pack, Heroes for Hire and Thunderbolts, and occasional feature appearances in the Marvel Comics Presents anthology.
+From there on, Paladin has mostly appeared as a guest star across the Marvel Universe, with occasional forays as a superteam member, in Silver Sable and the Wild Pack, Heroes for Hire, and Thunderbolts, and occasional feature appearances in the Marvel Comics Presents anthology.

 Fictional character biography

 Paladin is a mercenary and private investigator, whose past is largely unrevealed.
 When first seen, he sought Daredevil while engaged in an assignment to track down the Purple Man, and battled Daredevil.
 He clashed with Daredevil a second time after the crime fighter inadvertently interfered with Paladin's search for the Purple Man.
 Paladin allied with Daredevil in battle against the Cobra, the Jester, and Mister Hyde, who were under control of the Purple Man.

 Paladin next battled the Ghost.
 Paladin aided the Wasp against Baron Brimstone, acquired a modified uniform, and began a romance with the Wasp.
 Paladin aided the Avengers in battle against the Masters of Evil.
 Paladin allied with Spider-Man and the Wasp against mobsters; despite respecting Spider-Man's abilities, Paladin is incredulous that Spider-Man offers his heroic services without charge (Paladin literally laughs in Spider-Man's face upon learning this), while Spider-Man in turn is disgusted by Paladin's mercenary ways.
 Paladin also considers Spider-Man's incessant battle banter "unprofessional".

 Paladin was later employed by Silver Sable to investigate a conspiracy which threatened her native country of Symkaria, and he allied with Spider-Man.
 Paladin was then hired by Diamondback to raid Serpent Society headquarters.
 He was captured, but freed by Captain America.
 Paladin accompanied Captain America in his search for Diamondback, the Asp, and Black Mamba.
-With his new allies, Paladin battled Superia's horde of female superhumans.
+With his new allies, Paladin battled Superia's Femizons.

 An unabashed womanizer, Paladin often flirted with whoever woman caught his eye.
 He briefly dated the Wasp at a time when she was separated from Hank Pym, much to the Black Knight's jealousy, who was also attracted to her.
-For a time, he also enlisted Generation X into helping him retrieve a sword for Adrienne Frost, the sister of current X-Men member Emma Frost.
-During this period, the mutant known as Jubilee was strongly attracted to Paladin, but that affection disappeared when Generation X and Paladin later went their separate ways.
+For a time, he also enlisted Generation X into helping him retrieve a sword for Adrienne Frost.
+During this period Jubilee was attracted to Paladin, but that affection disappeared when Generation X and Paladin later went their separate ways.
 He has also been a longtime ally to Silver Sable and her Wild Pack organization, working for pay, of course.
 He once helped them protect a scientist from a kidnapping attempt by the Heroes for Hire, a group he would later join.
 His main opponent was Misty Knight, who seemed to be an equal match.